aschmiedeke/gbtdocs/docs/how-tos/general_guides/gbt_observing.rst

 ####################

-We assume you are either on-site or are using a :ref:`remote connection <How to connect remotely to the GBO network>`.
+We assume you are either on-site or are using a :ref:`remote connection <how-tos/infrastructure/remote-connection:How to connect remotely to the GBO network>`.

 Observing Preparation
 =====================